- Personalise your visit to our website, and give a better user experience

 The Institute publishes a number of publications which can be viewed or accessed by the public.
 These include:

-The easiest way to view the Institute's publications is by visiting the Institute's website, especially the Publications page.
+The easiest way to view the Institute's publications is by visiting the Institute's website, especially the 'Publications' page under the 'About' section.

 Statement 5 – Rules, Policies and Procedures